samra-shereen/samra-shereen/README.md

 ## Hey!
 I'm Samra✨

-* 🚀 Code Adventurer | Studying Computer Science Newbie at the University of Calgary
+* 🚀 3rd year Computer Science student at the University of Calgary
-* 🤖 AI Enthusiast Exploring the Magical World of Automation
+* 🤖 Data Science Trailblazer, Crafting Insights from Raw Data to Shape the Future
-* 📚 Superhero Tutor Empowering Minds in Math, Science, and English
+* 📚 Part-time Tutor Empowering Minds in Math, Science, and English
 * 💖 Transforming Lines of Code into Innovative Solutions

 ### Secret Superpower 🍳🔮